 NFN offers services based on an overall assessment of the needs of the child and family, rather than on a set number of visits.
 Ideally, visits are initiated prenatally and are offered more frequently following the child’s birth.
 Some families receive only a few visits, whereas others receive services until the child’s second birthday.
 Generally, prenatal home visits occur once per month.
 Following delivery, visits occur weekly for four weeks, twice in the infant’s second month of life, and then once per month until the child’s second birthday.
 The number of visits may increase depending on the severity of family need.
 Home visits typically last 60 to 75 minutes.
 Families may contact their nurse home visitor between visits by telephone or text message.

 The program is implemented in 20 eastern Missouri counties and six central Tennessee counties.

 In areas where funding is available, NFN community health workers (CHWs) and a licensed clinical social worker (LCSW) are also available to support families.
 The CHW provides language interpretation, peer support, and aid in navigating and accessing available resources.
 The LCSW assists families with extensive environmental or mental health needs, which are not covered by the nurse home visitor, and provides in-home cognitive-behavioral therapy.
 The CHW and LCSW work collaboratively with the nurse to serve the family.
 A CHW or LCSW typically visits families once per month for approximately 60 to 75 minutes.
 Families may contact their CHW or LCSW between visits by telephone or text message.

 The information contained on this page was last updated in June 2015.
-Recommended Further Reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by Nurses for Newborns on May 7, 2015.
+Recommended further reading lists the sources for this information.
+In addition, the information contained in this profile was reviewed for accuracy by Nurses for Newborns in May 2015.
 HomVEE reserves the right to edit the profile for clarity and consistency.